ripienaar/free-for-dev/README.md

   * [LoginLlama](https://loginllama.app) - A login security API to detect fraudulent and suspicious logins and notify your customers.
 Free for 1,000 logins per month.
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [Meteosource Weather API](https://www.meteosource.com/) — global weather API for current and forecasted weather data.
 Forecasts are based on a machine learning combination of more weather models to achieve better accuracy.
 Free plan comes with 400 calls per day.
+  * [microcks.io](https://microcks.io/) – It is a platform for turning your API and microservices assets - OpenAPI specs, AsyncAPI specs, gRPC protobuf, GraphQL schema, Postman collections, SoapUI projects - into live mocks in seconds.
   * [microlink.io](https://microlink.io/) – It turns any website into data such as metatags normalization, beauty link previews, scraping capabilities or screenshots as a service.
 100 reqs/day every day free.
   * [monkeylearn.com](https://monkeylearn.com/) — Text analysis with machine learning, free 300 queries/month.
   * [MockAPI](https://www.mockapi.io/) — MockAPI is a simple tool that lets you easily mock up APIs, generate custom data, and preform operations on it using RESTful interface.
 MockAPI is meant to be used as a prototyping/testing/learning tool.
 1 project/4 resources per project for free.